Are you a new patient? Please print and fill-out the Initial Patient Survey form below and bring to your first visit.

 • Problem solving

-Guthrie County Hospital utilizes a Speech therapist to treat people of all ages, including children, adults and elderly individuals.
-A speech therapist evaluates and treats communications disorders.
+Guthrie County Hospital utilizes a Speech-Language Pathologist to treat people of all ages, including children, adults and elderly individuals.
+A speech therapist evaluates and treats individuals with speech, language, and swallowing disorders.

 Common candidates for speech therapy: